2049foundation/clickhouse-haskell/README.md

 **Usage of the Native(TCP) interface**
 ==========================

 So far the native interface does not support insertion query.
-Query results using this interface will only display in the form of the ADT mentioned above.
+Query results will display only in the form of the ADT mentioned above.

 ## **Example of showing how to make query with the native interface**
 ```Haskell